 There could be peace and health to both that way, rather than war and disease.

 Well, as it turns out there is a scientific paper which was published after that Ecocosmology Blog post, which indicates --whether in part or in whole-- that this dynamic has now been shown to have not only taken place, but shown to have taken place more often than what was expected:

 Like pretty much all multi-cellular organisms, humans enjoy the benefits of helpful bacteria.
-(As you may have heard, there are more bacteria in the human body than cells.)
+(As you may have heard, there are more [bacterial cells] in the human body than [human cells].)
 These mutualistic microbes live within the body of a larger organism, and, like any good long-term houseguest, help out their hosts, while making a successful life for themselves.
 It’s a win-win situation for both parties.(Smithsonian, emphasis added, links removed; paper is here).
 The statement "evolution apparently views this lifestyle quite favorably" should come as no surprise, assuming that a better chance at survival is a value of evolution.

 Scientists still don’t understand exactly how these relationships began, however.
 To find out, a team of researchers from the University of California, Riverside, used protein markers to create a detailed phylogenic tree of life for 405 taxa from the Proteobacteria phylum—a diverse group that includes pathogens such as salmonella as well as both mutualistic and free-living species.

 Those analyses revealed that mutualism in Proteobacteria independently evolved between 34 to 39 times, the researchers report in the journal Proceedings of the Royal Society B. The team was a bit surprised to find that this happened so frequently, inferring that evolution apparently views this lifestyle quite favorably.

 Their results also show that mutualism most often arises in species that were originally parasites and pathogens.

 This is a validation of the concept set forth in the first post of this series: